ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 basic_rectangle = rectangle(10, 20);
 ```
-But now our previous function needs to be updated.
+But now our previous function now needs to be updated.

 ---
 ```java [7]